bbc/devx-templates/templates/cosmos-lambda/README.md

 ## Usage Guide

 - `yarn install`: Installs required dependencies
 - `yarn stack:deploy:test` and `yarn stack:deploy:live`: This will synthesize the AWS CloudFormation templates from the CDK and deploy them to each environment.
-Note: Your command line will to be authenticated against the appropriate AWS account.
+Note: Your command line will need to be authenticated against the appropriate AWS account.
 - `yarn test`: Runs unit tests against the Lambda code
 - `yarn lint`: Runs linting tests against the Lambda code
 - `yarn build`: Runs Typescript compiler